Bringing Theory to Practice – Well Being Initiative

 “The intent of this collaborative learning community is to jointly gain greater understanding, and then to encourage practices and policies that demonstrate commitment as institutions, and as educators, to valuing and promoting the transformative promise of higher education for students—a promise much richer than what may prevail elsewhere; a promise and expectation of connecting rigorous and engaged learning to being a whole person.”

 – Well Being Initiative (2014)

-The Syracuse University project examines the relationship between civic engagement and student well-being for three academic courses – including Intergroup Dialogue – offered across academic departments and colleges.
+The Syracuse University project examined the relationship between civic engagement and student well-being for three academic courses – including Intergroup Dialogue – offered across academic departments and colleges.
 The multi-method approach includes surveys, interviews, and content analysis of student coursework in order to capture student perspectives on holistic education that embraces affective, cognitive, and experiential learning.
-For a brief summary on the Syracuse University and other BTtoP and well-being projects, see the BTtoP newsletter (Fall 2016) and short video below (BTtoP, 2013):
+For a brief summary on the Syracuse University and other BTtoP and well-being projects, see the BTtoP newsletter (Fall 2016).

 In Fall 2013, Syracuse University (Lopez, 2013) also received a seminar grant from the AAC&U Bringing Theory to Practice Project to engage graduate students in discussions of the public role of higher education.

 Multi-University Intergroup Dialogue Research Project